Osakpolor23/libraries_projects/README.md

     Tracks the number of correct answers and provides feedback.

-    Displays the final score and correct answers at the end.
+    Displays the final score at the end.

     Handles invalid inputs gracefully.